 - Are there machines that need daily or unique maintenance work?

-As another consideration, if the hazard is exposure to a chemical or loud noise, how often will workers encounter these types of hazards during the shift?
-Rank the hazards listed on a scale of lowest to highest frequency.
+For example, if the hazard is a task such as working on a machine with moving parts, how often will workers be expected to use the machine during a shift?
+If the hazard is exposure to a chemical or loud noise, how often will workers encounter these issues?
+Rank the hazards on a scale of lowest to highest frequency.

+Now that the hazards have been listed and ranked, it’s time to think about controls.
 Implement controls as needed, starting with the most frequent or severe hazards.
-Once the controls are put in place, revisit the area to check if the controls are adequate or if more stringent measures are required.
+Once the controls are put in place, revisit the area to check if the controls are adequate or if more stringent measures are needed.